 The crisis of overdose deaths in British Columbia is a multifaceted and complex issue.
-British Columbia has taken a pioneering role in addressing this crisis by establishing the first supervised injection sites in North America, implementing widespread access to opiate replacement therapy, making safer supply available through physicians, and decriminalizing the possession of small quantities of drugs for personal use.
+British Columbia has taken a pioneering role in addressing this crisis by establishing the first supervised injection sites in North America, implementing widespread access to opiate replacement therapy, making novel treatment options available through physicians, and decriminalizing the possession of small quantities of drugs for personal use.

 Despite these efforts, the most recent coroner’s report indicates that the province is experiencing a staggering rate of 6 overdose deaths daily.
 Public health officials report that the majority of fatalities involve people who use drugs occasionally rather than people who use substances on a daily basis.